stephenskory/ZipFly/README.md

 asyncio.run(pause_resume_save())
 ```
-If resume ZipFly instance has diffrent files than pause ZipFly instance there will be a corrupted Zip file generated
+If resume ZipFly instance has different files than pause ZipFly instance there will be a corrupted Zip file generated

 > [!NOTE]
 > For byte offset mode to work you must use `const.NO_COMPRESSION` and specify `crc` for `GenFile`